sujjeee/gemai/README.md

 - `topK`: 40
 - `topP`: 1
 - `temperature`: 0.7
+- `kwargs`: 1

 To update these default values, simply run `gemai config set`.
 After running this command, you will be prompted to enter your desired values in place of the default values.

-### Engaging in a Chat:
+### Chat with GemAI:
-Ready to start chatting with the GemAI chatbot?
-Run the following command:
+To start chatting with the GemAI chatbot, run this command:

 ```bash
 gemai chat
 ```

-Once authenticated, you can dive right into a conversation with the chatbot.
+Once you are logged in, you can have a natural language conversation with the chatbot.

 ### Chat with image
-You can also chat with an image just run
+You can also chat with an image by running:

 ```bash
 gemai vision <image path>